RyotaUshio/obsidian-pdf-plus/README.md

 - **Filter backlinks by page**: Show only backlinks to the page that is currently opened in the PDF viewer.
 - **Hover sync (PDF viewer → Backlinks pane)**: Hovering over highlighted text or annotation will also highlight the corresponding item in the [backlink pane](https://help.obsidian.md/Plugins/Backlinks).
-- **Hover sync (Backlinks pane → PDF viewer)**: In the backlinks pane, hover your mouse over an backlink item to highlight the corresponding text or annotation in the PDF viewer.
+- **Hover sync (Backlinks pane → PDF viewer)**: In the backlinks pane, hover your mouse over a backlink item to highlight the corresponding text or annotation in the PDF viewer.

 ### Editing PDF files directly (experimental)

-Add, edit and delete highlights and links in PDF files.
+Add, edit, and delete highlights and links in PDF files.
-Added annotations will be visible even outside Obsidian unlike backlink highlights.
+Added annotations will be visible even outside Obsidian, unlike backlink highlights.

 PDF++ will not modify PDF files themselves unless you explicitly allow it. ***The author assumes no responsibility for any data corruption.
 Please make sure you have a backup and use it at your own risk.*** Report any issues you encounter [here](https://github.com/RyotaUshio/obsidian-pdf-plus/issues/new).